bear-rsg/4m-association/themes/pelican-blue/README.md

 # Pelican-Blue

-Responsive theme for [Pelican](http://blog.getpelican.com/) Static Site Generator, Powered by [Python](https://www.python.org/) Programming language.title: (.*)
+Responsive theme for [Pelican](http://blog.getpelican.com/) Static Site Generator, Powered by [Python](https://www.python.org/) Programming language.
-date: 2021-03-31

-date: 2021-03-30

 You can see the theme in action at https://parbhatpuri.com